 That being said, be careful not to paint a broad stroke against the entire CIA or State Department.
 There are good and bad people everywhere.
+Policy is also a leading factor.
 Sensitive missions involving MANPADs and weapons trafficking would be highly compartmentalized.
 Operators and agents’ knowledge-base would be restricted to their “lane.”
 Agents and operators do not always know (or never know) what other personnel are doing out in the field in their respective lanes.
 Also, there are different levels of security classifications to consider: Confidential, Secret, Top Secret—”sensitive compartmentalized information” (SCI) and “single scope background investigation” (SSBI).
 Each level comes with different access and knowledge.

 Therefore, only a few people at the top know the MANPADs and arms trafficking big picture.
 What is actionable, if the Benghazi Select Committee does their job and justice is served, are the people who gave the CIA and other agencies orders to support the weapons transfer from Libya to Syria—or to look the other way and allow it to continue.

 Did jihadists groups like ISIS, obtain weapons during this gunrunning activity because of complicity or were ISIS and other “rebels” deliberately given weapons to overthrow President al-Assad?
 Syria was the next stop in President Obama’s Middle East adventures until it was derailed by the American people.